Desire100/ChatBot-Implementation-with-TensorFlow-Framework/README.md

 The implementation of this chatbot is divided in five parts, you can check out the code for each part for more understanding
 1. PART ONE:
 DATA PREPROCESSING:
-    this part involves different steps like importing of libraries, importing of data and cleanining. for more information about cleaning this data you can check out my repository named Cornell movie data cleaning.
+    this part involves different steps like importing of libraries, importing of data and cleanining. for more information about cleaning this data you can check out my repository named cleaning Cornell movie dataset.

+2. PART TWO - BUILDING A SEQ2SEQ MODEL:

+In this part we have built the archetecture of our seq2seq model by using tensorflow library.